 I recently visited The Coconut Tree in Bournemouth with some lovely ladies of the Bournemouth Bloggers.
 The food is Sri Lankan street food.
 Think Asia meets Tapas.
-The interior

 This tapas or meze style dining is my favourite.
 Mostly because I’m the most indecisive person ever so it means I can choose multiple dishes I like (they recommend three or four per person).
 But, also because it is (I believe) the most social style of dining.
 Like in Greece, we spent hours chatting and eating, the time flew by.
 The staff were so friendly and attentive, and gave us recommendations before we ordered.

-When I went, me and Yasmin shared:
+When I went, Yasmin and I shared: